Takayasu Akira: Later career

 Takayasu entered the final day of the November 2022 Tournament with a chance to win his first Emperor's Cup outright but was defeated by maegashira Abi, setting up a three-way playoff between himself, Abi and ōzeki Takakeishō.
 Takayasu drew Abi in the first playoff match, but lost after his head slammed hard into Abi's chest on the tachi-ai.
 He appeared stunned, and needed assistance to stand up from the ring.
 Abi would eventually win the playoff, resulting in Takayasu's third runner-up performance of the year.
 Takayasu received his fourth Shukun-shō (Outstanding Performance prize) for his efforts.

 Takayasu was promoted to sekiwake for the January 2023 tournament, but withdrew after suffering 4 defeats in his first 5 matches.
 It was later reported that Takayasu pulled out due to a shinbone contusion.
 This led to his demotion to maegashira 7 for the March tournament.
 During the May tournament of the same year, Takayasu withdrew from the first day because of an injury to the back of his right thigh sustained during a morning training session.
 Although the medical certificate indicated that Takayasu would need three weeks to recover, he expressed his desire to try to return to competition later in the basho.

-After posting consecutive 10-win results in the last two tournaments of 2023, Takayasu was once again elevated to san'yaku with the rank of komusubi.
+At the September 2023 tournament, Takayasu once again found himself in contention for the title.
+He entered the final day at 10-4, being able to enter a playoff with ōzeki Takakeishō and maegashira Atamifuji if he could get an 11th win.
+However, he was defeated by ōzeki Kirishima and was unable to do so.
+After posting another 10-win result in the November tournament of 2023, Takayasu was once again elevated to san'yaku with the rank of komusubi.
 At the start of the January 2024 tournament he withdrew after two days because of back pain issues.
 He returned on Day 6, and competed in two more matches before withdrawing again on Day 8.
 His medical certificate indicated that he contracted influenza and that his back pain returned, which would require about ten days of home rest.
+At the March 2024 tournament, a record of 11-4 gave him the eighth jun-yūshō of his career.
 Takayasu also contracted an injury shortly before the start of the third day of the May 2024 tournament, forcing him to declare himself kyūjō despite going on a consecutive winning streak against Ōnosato and Wakamotoharu.
 Later in the tournament he expressed his desire to return to competition, and in his comeback he defeated both ōzeki Hōshōryū (Day 9) and Kotozakura (Day 10), also improving his head-to-head record against the former to 9 wins from 11 bouts.